By Noreen Marcus, FloridaBulldog.org

 So it makes sense for Hollywood residents to be skeptical about politicians’ promises to honor their wishes.
 The notion of the public deciding how public property should be used hasn’t caught on in a meaningful way in Broward County’s third-largest city.

-Here’s one undeniable fact: A deal reached in the Spring of 2022 between the city commission and the giant developer, Related Group, would allow it to build the Hollywood Arts Residences at 1301 S. Ocean Blvd. – provided the Broward County Commission adds a second stamp of approval.
+Here’s one undeniable fact: A deal reached in the Spring of 2022 between the city commission and the giant developer, Related Group, would allow it to build the Hollywood Arts Residences at 1301 S. Ocean Drive – provided the Broward County Commission adds a second stamp of approval.
 Whenever that happens and construction begins, the $138 million development will be completed in about two years, according to details reported in The Real Deal.

 The average price for one of the tower’s 300 units will be just under $1 million.
 Miami-based business titan Jorge Perez’s Related Group has committed to spending $10 million on public facilities including a two-story community center, a park, sand dune restoration and a path to the Hollywood Beach Broadwalk, the website reported.